vyredo/udacity_tennis/README.md

 # Tennis - Reinforcement Learning Project

 This repository contains the solution to the Udacity Nanodegree project for the Tennis Navigation environment.
-The agent is trained using a MADDPGAgent (Multi Agent Deep Deterministic Policy Gradient ) with Replay Buffer, The example provide is for linux OS, you will need to include another file for another OS.
+The agent is trained using a MADDPG (Multi Agent Deep Deterministic Policy Gradient ) with Replay Buffer, The example provide is for linux OS, you will need to include another file for another OS.

 ---